 OFFICIAL BIO

-Vanessa Angélica Villarreal was born in the Rio Grande Valley to formerly undocumented Mexican immigrants.
-She is the author of the poetry collection Beast Meridian (Noemi Press, Akrilica Series 2017), recipient of a 2019 Whiting Award, a Kate Tufts Discovery Award nomination, and winner of the John A. Robertson Award for Best First Book of Poetry from the Texas Institute of Letters.
+Vanessa Angélica Villarreal was born in the Rio Grande Valley to Mexican immigrants.
+She is the author of the essay collection Magical/Realism: Essays on Music, Memory, Fantasy, and Borders (Tiny Reparations Books, 2024), longlisted for the National Book Award, and the poetry collection Beast Meridian (Noemi Press, 2017), recipient of a 2019 Whiting Award, a Kate Tufts Discovery Award nomination, and winner of the John A. Robertson Award for Best First Book of Poetry from the Texas Institute of Letters.
 Her work has appeared in the New York Times, New York Magazine’s The Cut, Harper’s Bazaar, Oxford American, Paris Review, Poetry Magazine, and elsewhere.
-She is a recipient of a 2021 National Endowment for the Arts Poetry Fellowship, and a doctoral candidate in English Literature and Creative Writing at the University of Southern California in Los Angeles, where she is working on a poetry and an essay collection while raising her son in Los Angeles.
+She is a recipient of a 2021 National Endowment for the Arts Fellowship, and holds a doctorate in English Literature and Creative Writing from the University of Southern California in Los Angeles, where she lives with her son and a loyal dog.
 Find her on Twitter @Vanessid.

 ABOUT

-Vanessa Angélica Villarreal is a poet, essayist, doctoral candidate, single parent, and first-generation U.S. citizen born in the Rio Grande Valley and raised in Houston, Texas.
+Vanessa Angélica Villarreal is a poet, essayist, single parent, and first-generation Mexican immigrant born in the Rio Grande Valley and raised in Houston, Texas.
 Formerly labeled an at-risk youth and expelled from the Texas public school system, she is the first in her family to graduate high school, the first to attend college, and the first to graduate with an advanced degree.
-She earned her MFA from the University of Colorado at Boulder and is a doctoral candidate at the University of Southern California in Los Angeles, where she lives with her son.
-Her areas of study are postcolonial and critical race theory, memory studies, affect theory, digital media, visual and documentary poetics, and transnational feminisms, engaging discourses on borders and the affective geographies of memory and fantasy.
+She earned her MFA from the University of Colorado at Boulder, and a doctorate in English Literature and Creative Writing at the University of Southern California in Los Angeles, where she lives with her son and her black shelter shepherd, Rumi.
+Her areas of study are decolonial and critical race theory, memory studies, Black and indigenous ecologies, affect theory, queer phenomenology, popular culture and media studies, speculative nonfiction, critical fabulation, visual and documentary poetics, and transnational/transborder feminisms, engaging discourses on borders and the affective geographies of memory and fantasy.
 Read more about her work below.

 ARTIST’S STATEMENT